Foster the People: 2018–2021: In the Darkest of Nights, Let the Birds Sing EP, departure from Columbia Records, and departure of Mark Pontius

-2020–present: In the Darkest of Nights, Let the Birds Sing EP
+On March 24, 2020, the group released another single, "It's OK to Be Human".
+The song's single cover references the COVID-19 pandemic with its lyrics calling for encouragement.
 On May 18, 2020, the group announced that the sixth single "Lamb's Wool" would be released on May 22, 2020.
 A visualizer for the song was released the same day.
-Band member and drummer Mark Pontius revealed on the first episode of his podcast that the group has split from Columbia Records and are currently operating independently.

-On July 9, 2020, the group released a seventh single called "The Things We Do," which focuses on police violence and racial inequality in the United States.
-All proceeds of the song will be donated to four charities: 25% is going to Black Lives Matter International, 25% to The Bail Project, 25% to Rebuild Foundation, and 25% to The Underground Museum.
+On July 9, 2020, the group released a seventh single called "The Things We Do," which focused on police violence and racial inequality in the United States.
+All proceeds of the song were donated to four charities: 25% to Black Lives Matter International, 25% to The Bail Project, 25% to Rebuild Foundation, and 25% to The Underground Museum.

-On August 30, 2020, during an interview with KROQ Radio, frontman Mark Foster announced that the band is finishing up a new EP and that it should be released "in the next month or two."
-Foster also explained how their upcoming fourth album would be a "love record" and that many of the songs would be love songs.

 In October 2020, Isom Innis and Sean Cimino released an eponymous EP for their side project, Peel.

-On November 11, 2020, the group announced an eighth single titled "Under the Moon", which was released on November 13, 2020.
-This was followed by an announcement of an EP titled In the Darkest of Nights, Let the Birds Sing, released on December 11, 2020.